Where to Buy

 GBM Assessment (Score: 8.5/10)

 Louis-Ferdinand Céline's debut novel shattered conventional literary prose with its raw, colloquial voice and pitiless depiction of human degradation across the battlefields of the First World War, colonial Africa, and Depression-era America.
-Its revolutionary style — hallucinatory, darkly comic, and propulsively rhythmic — profoundly influenced writers from Bukowski and Burroughs to Vonnegut.
+Its revolutionary style — hallucinatory, darkly comic, and propulsively rhythmic — shaped writers from Bukowski and Burroughs to Vonnegut.

 Depression-Era Literature, 1931-1932

 The Depression deepens.
 Huxley's Brave New World imagines dystopia through pleasure.
 Celine's Journey revolutionizes French prose.
 Buck bridges East and West.
-Hitler is months from power.
+Schmitt publishes The Concept of the Political the year before Hitler takes power, functioning as both a diagnosis of liberal democracy's crisis and, unwittingly, a blueprint.
 Japan invades Manchuria.
+The Weimar Republic enters its terminal crisis.

 Awards & Adaptations